-This section shows that given an arithmetic expression, the problem of finding a mathematically equivalent expression for which the computed worst-case error bound of the output of the fixed-point implementation is least is NP-hard.
-This justifies our use of a heuristic search method such as genetic programming.
-Though our algorithm supports operators '+', '-', '' or '/', we show the NP-hardness proof already for a problem that deals with the operator '+' alone.
+Finally, we show that, given an arithmetic expression, the problem of finding a mathematically equivalent expression for which the computed worst-case error bound of the output of the fixed-point implementation is least is NP-hard.
+This justifies our use of a heuristic search method.
+We show NP-hardness already for a problem that deals with the operator '+' alone.

-For such an expression T, we define E(T) as the worst-case error bound of the best fixed-point implementation, as follows.
+For an expression T, we define the worst-case error bound of the best fixed-point implementation, denoted E(T), as follows.
 Let the set of internal nodes of T be denoted by n_i and consider the best fixed-point implementation of T with tight intervals, as introduced in Subsection 2.1.
 As the worst case error e_i at node n_i we use where R is a function used to make the bound uniform.
-A possible sound choice for R include s $R(x) = 2^{\lceil \log_2 x \rceil}$, which, according to the Definition (1) makes the error equal to the value of the least significant bit 2^{-w} .
+A possible sound choice for R is $R(x) = 2^{\lceil \log_2 x \rceil}$, which, according to Definition (1), makes the error equal to the value of the least significant bit 2^{-w} .
 Another, slightly more conservative choice, is $R(x) = 2^{1+\log_2 x} = 2x$, which we adopt here.